-If you haven’t already had a chance to read Part 1, I would recommendthat you go back and read it as well since Part 2 is the continuation. https://ascarucci.blog
+If you haven’t already had a chance to read Part 1, I recommend that you go back and read it since Part 2 is the continuation. https://alexiscarucci.com

 The Word of God is the #1 weapon He has given us to live a victorious and abundant life therefore, we must learn to be effective in wielding it correctly.
 You have this weapon at your disposal as a child of God who has asked Jesus to be your Lord and Savior.
 If you don’t learn how to use it, it will be useless to you.
 But it isn’t hard because He gives us the answers!
 You can’t fail but you do have to take out His Word and learn to use it.

 The Word of God is part of the Armor of God that we are told to put on so that we will be able to stand against the tricks, deceptions and strategies of the devil (Ephesians 6:11).
 Most of the armor pieces are for our defense but the Sword of the Spirit which is the Word of God is an offensive weapon (Ephesians 6:17)!